 - Under 1 hour: completely normal, even in dense cities.
 Do nothing.

-- 1 to 24 hours: still normal in suburbs, especially overnight.
+- Short gaps: still normal in suburbs, especially overnight.
 Walk the area with your phone if you want a fresh ping.

-- 1 to 3 days: probably normal in rural or low-density areas, or for a card stored inside a building.
+- Multi-day gaps: can be normal in rural or low-density areas, or for a card stored inside a building.
 Check your phone’s Find My settings.

-- 3 to 7 days: investigate.
+- Persistent silence on a card that used to update: investigate.
 Turn on Lost Mode, walk near the last-known location, and check whether a Low Battery alert has appeared.

 Range shortens first, then relays slow, then pings stop.
 When that alert appears, the CARD Spot battery is at end of life.